 The White-faced Ibis is a species of wading bird belonging to the ibis family.
 It breeds in marshes, nesting on low trees or bushes.

-The breeding range for this species stretches from western United States south through Mexico, and from southeastern Brazil and Bolivia all the way down to central Argentina and along the coast of Chile.
+The breeding range for this species stretches from the western United States south through Mexico, southeastern Brazil, and Bolivia down to central Argentina and along the coast of Chile.

-Its wintering grounds include coastal California, northern Arizona, New Mexico as well as Central America; it also occasionally occurs further north than usual due to favorable conditions.
+Its wintering grounds include coastal California, northern Arizona, New Mexico, and Central America, occasionally occurring further north than usual due to favorable conditions.

 Kingdom | Animalia |